 Parinda (1989)

 But the person who stole the show was Nana Patekar, playing the main villain.
-The film was one of the pioneers back when it was released and offered many new things to the Hindi film audiences of that time.
+The film was one of the pioneers when it was released and offered many new things to the Hindi film audiences of that time.

 Ghulam-E-Mustafa (1997)